Frequently Asked Questions

-Once your application has been approved, you and your parents will be sent an acceptance letter with the password to this websites Payment page.
+Once your application has been approved, an acceptance letter will be sent with the password to this websites Payment Page where you can make a deposit and conduct other financial transactions or request scholarship assistance.

 When your deposit has been received you will be given a password to access our Library page, where you can review the schedule, class list, videos, explore informational links and use training aids that will give you a running start on academy topics.

-The Washington State Council for Trout Unlimited, local Fly Clubs and the Washington Council for Fly Fishers International provide the majority of financial support for this program.
+We are a program of the Washington Council of Trout Unlimited.
+Local Fly Clubs and the Washington Council for Fly Fishers International provide additional financial support for this program.
 T.U.
 Chapters, local businesses and other generous donors all contributed to ensure this academy continues to provide fly fishing experiences, resource conservation values and aquatic knowledge.
-The academy is an all volunteer and non profit program and it depends on the generosity of the above mentioned, to help defray the $1,900 + per student cost of the academy.
+The academy is an all volunteer and a 501 c (3) non profit program and it totally depends on the generosity of the above mentioned, to help defray the $2,300 + per student cost of the academy.
 Our thanks to them and appreciation to you for considering our academy.

 Label all your personal items.